-3.3 Impaired financial assets acquired or originated
+3.3 Acquired or originated impaired financial assets

 In accordance with IFRS 9, loans considered impaired from the time of initial recognition are referred to as Purchased or Originated Credit Impaired Assets (POCI).
 These loans, if they fall within the scope of application of impairment pursuant to IFRS 9, are measured by setting aside - from the date of initial recognition - provisions to cover losses covering the entire residual life of the loan (ECL lifetime).
 Since these are impaired loans, they will be initially booked as part of stage 3.